-Activity Evaluation/Impact Ensure all relevant resources have been This was unfortunately a little less successful identified and purchased so that teaching can as anticipated as there has been high levels be organised into smaller groups and reading books connect closely to Phonics knowledge children are being taught. of absence (staff and pupils) due to Covid.
-All children have been assessed with specific attention to those in KS2 who did not pass phonics testing in Y2.
-Plans for support were drawn up and timetables set so that interventions went ahead.
+Activity Evaluation/Impact Ensure all relevant resources have been identified and purchased so that teaching can be organised into smaller groups and reading books connect closely to Phonics knowledge children are being taught.
+Little Wandle is fully in place.
+All staff are trained to deliver and resources are in place and systematically stored.
+All children have been assessed with support plans drawn up and interventions delivered.
 Equip all teachers with the knowledge they need to ensure that the curriculum is ambitious and relevant to all (cultural capital and intent).
 The SLT lead the drive for this and ensured that the recovery plan was in place with an emphasis on the WSA curriculum.
 All have a greater understanding of the intent but more time is to be allocated for planning.